Learning in Markov Decision Processes under Constraints: Abstract

 In order to measure the performance of a reinforcement learning algorithm that satisfies the average cost constraints, we define an $M+1$ dimensional regret vector that is composed of its reward regret, and $M$ cost regrets.
 The reward regret measures the sub-optimality in the cumulative reward, while the $i$-th component of the cost regret vector is the difference between its $i$-th cumulative cost expense and the expected cost expenditures $Tc^{ub}_i$.

-We prove that with a high probablity, the regret vector of UCRL-CMDP is upper-bounded as $O\left( S\sqrt{AT^{1.5}\log(T)}\right)$, where $S$ is the number of states, $A$ is the number of actions, and $T$ is the time horizon.
+We prove that the expected value of the regret vector of UCRL-CMDP, is upper-bounded as $\tilde{O}\left(T^{2\slash 3}\right)$, where $T$ is the time horizon.
 We further show how to reduce the regret of a desired subset of the $M$ costs, at the expense of increasing the regrets of rewards and the remaining costs.
 To the best of our knowledge, ours is the only work that considers non-episodic RL under average cost constraints, and derive algorithms that can~\emph{tune the regret vector} according to the agent's requirements on its cost regrets.